Replacord/DesktopClassic/README.md

 # Progress on 4.0
 <br>
-`Note : All of the project is written in JS, and `
+`Note : All of the project is written in JS`
 <br>
 ### Languages Making Up this Project
 <br>